 Scope of the SSO – How to define Commercial and Reliability issues?

 Enron recognizes that mandatory reliability rules must be in place and enforced to ensure reliable operations of the grid.
 The SSO must not, however, place reliability above commercial matters.
 Rather, reliability requirements and commercial matters should complement each other in the same manner in which they are inextricably linked.
-The SSO should focus on establishing standards that the marketplace must adhere to when a transaction is enabled by an RTO, as well as the manner in which an RTO utilizes market mechanisms to maintain reliability. .
+The SSO should focus on establishing standards that the marketplace must adhere to when a transaction is enabled by an RTO, as well as the manner in which an RTO utilizes market mechanisms to maintain reliability.
 This market interface with physical operation requirements is the core link between markets and reliability.
-It must be sole standard practices
+It must be the sole focus of the SSO standard practices.

-.

 The standards and procedures for the facilitation of physical transactions that the marketplace wishes to enable may be referred to as “business practices” or “commercial standards.”
 These terms should not be confused with similar terms that may be used for commercial standards that do not require physical delivery on the grid.
 Some examples of the relevant business practices that are inextricably tied to physical reliability standards and requirements are transmission reservations, tagging and scheduling, and transaction curtailment procedures.
 The SSO need not develop other business standards that are divorced from physical operations, such as financial contract language or credit standards (although it could provide a forum for these discussions).